 - Physical Examination – Doctors would like to feel areas of the body for lumps which may indicate tumors.
-They may look for abnormalities like changes in color of skin or enlargement of organ which may indicate presence of cancer.
+They may look for abnormalities like changes in the color of skin or enlargement of the organ which may indicate the presence of cancer.

 - Surgery – This involves physical removal of cancerous tissues from the body.
 Basically a primary approach used in treatment of most isolated solid cancer cases, it attempts to remove the entire diseased mass along with, in certain cases, the lymph nodes from affected areas.
 Surgery also confirms diagnosis (biopsy) while determining how advanced (staging) cancer has progressed.

 - Chemotherapy – Chemotherapy utilises special drugs to destroy cancerous cells.
 Treatment of cancer with help of one or more cytotoxic anti-neoplastic drugs is called Chemotherapy.
 Largely used so as to shrink & eliminate tumours, Chemotherapy treatment prevents infected areas from spreading.
 Result of Chemotherapy however depends upon type & stage of cancer.
 Chemotherapy in combination with surgery has proved effective in a number of cancer cases.